Can exercise help with osteoarthritis knee pain relief?

-Arthritis could be a perfect excuse not to exercise, but in reality, an exercise program developed and supervised by a professional who is specialized in patients with OA knee pain could help decrease pain while improving your flexibility and fitness level.
+Osteoarthritis could be a perfect excuse not to exercise, but in reality, an exercise program developed and supervised by a professional who is specialized in patients with pain caused by osteoarthritis of the knee could help decrease pain while improving your flexibility and fitness level.
 It is recommended that you add simple exercises to your routine; specifically exercises that will help strengthen your quadriceps, hamstrings and glutes, the muscles that help your knee function.

 4 strategies to keep you at the top of your game